ukrocks007/accounting-ai/README.md

 1. Click on the file upload area or drag and drop your files
 2. Supported formats: `.xls`, `.xlsx`, `.csv`, `.pdf`
 3. Click "Upload" to process the file
+4. **Large Documents**: Files with text over 4096 characters are automatically processed with RAG
-4. Your transaction data will be automatically parsed and stored
+5. Your transaction data will be automatically parsed and stored

 ### Chatting with Your Data

-Once you've uploaded files, you can:
+The AI assistant can answer two types of questions:

+**Transaction Data Questions:**
-- Ask questions like "What's my total spending this month?"
+- "What's my total spending this month?"
-- Request analysis: "Show me my largest expenses"
+- "Show me my largest expenses"
-- Get summaries: "Summarize my account activity"
-- Query specific data: "Find all transactions over $500"
+- "Find all transactions over $500"
+- "What's my average transaction amount?"

+**Document Content Questions (RAG-powered):**
+- "What are the account fees mentioned in my statement?"
+- "Find information about overdraft policies"
+- "What interest rates are specified?"
+- "Search for terms and conditions"

+**Combined Questions:**
+- "Based on the fee structure, how much did I pay in fees?"
+- "Compare my spending to the limits mentioned in the document"

 ## API Endpoints